-Every time you look into the heavens you see planets named after pagan gods such as Mercury, Venus, Mars, Jupiter, Saturn, Uranus, Neptune, also Ceres, Eris, Haumea, Makemake, and Pluto.
 We who are gospel ministers will obey our Lord's commission to "Go into all the world and preach the gospel to every creature" (Mark 16:15) even though in so doing we will visit cities named after idolatrous gods.
 Such places are no less idolatrous than Corpus Christi (meaning Body of Christ) or Saint Croix (meaning Holy Cross).

-I will not castigate Paul the apostle for ministering in Athens (Acts 17:15ff), named after the goddess Athena; nor for not deserting that place when "he saw that the city was given over to idols" (v.16); nor for accompanying idolaters to the Areopagus (vv.19-32), named after the Greek god Ares.
-(The KJV identifies this place as "Mars' Hill" in v.22, named after the Roman god equivalent to the Greek Ares.)
 I assure you that Christians are at liberty to eat meat that was sacrificed to an idol (1 Corinthians ch.8).
 But I exhort Christians to not use their liberty in Christ in such a way as to offend the "weak" brother (as Paul calls him in vv.7, 9, 10, 11, 12) who has scruples against such contact with idolatry.
 You may remind him that "we know that an idol is nothing in the world (v.4).

 I assure you that you will not become unsanctified if you travel on a highway used by automobiles with idolatrous names such as Aurora, Mercury, Saturn, or Taurus.
 Nor if you have contact with an ocean, which in Greek mythology was personified as a Titan and ruled by the god Neptune/Poseidon.
-Nor if you use the King James Version of the Holy Bible, in which the Greek word for Passover in Acts 12:4 is mistranslated "Easter", named for the Chaldean goddess Astarte, Queen of Heaven